 Today, business information systems are increasingly data-heavy.
 The constant growth of companies generates a geometrical influx of data coming from various dispersed and heterogeneous sources.
 This technological change has made extracting value from the data a toilsome and problematic endeavor.
-Here is where process mining comes to the rescue.

 Process mining may bring to mind associations with data mining, Big Data, and AI algorithms.
 In part, this is true –

 process mining is based on specific types of data (entry logs), which can map the processes in your company by using certain algorithms (e.g., machine learning).